 Head of Department’s Message

-We are proud to note that NUS Mechanical Engineering has been consistently ranked amongst the top ten in the world, alongside some of the major ivy league colleges in North America.
+We are proud to note that NUS Mechanical Engineering has been consistently ranked amongst the top ME departments in the world.
 This reflects the continual effort of our academic, research, technical and administrative staff in our daily tasks, and the quality of our students.
 Our curriculum undergoes regular revisions to ensure local relevance with a global outlook.
-We believe in a broad education which instils a sense of lifelong learning, community and leadership values in students, together with an appreciation of global issues.
+We believe in a broad education which instills a sense of lifelong learning, community and leadership values in students, together with an appreciation of global issues.
 Additionally, we offer various overseas exchange programmes to further the global outreach of our Mechanical Engineering degree.
 A degree from NUS Mechanical Engineering has been known to have a large employability factor worldwide, ensuring an enriching career and leadership opportunities in engineering practice, industries (beyond mechanical engineering), government, and research.